A court in Guatemala has sentenced a prominent journalist to 6 years in jail

 But last year, after it published reports uncovering corruption in government contracts, Zamora was arrested.

-On Wednesday, a panel of judges found Zamora guilty of money laundering, saying it did not know where a nearly $40,000 deposit came from.
+On Wednesday, a panel of judges found Zamora guilty of money laundering related to allegations over funds of nearly $40,000.

 🚨🚨🚨URGENTE🚨🚨🚨— Bertha Michelle Mendoza (@mmendoza_GT) June 14, 2023